ducalex/SimplerS30/README.md

 - Periodically keep up with new emulator versions
 - Port some non-libretro games (add a way to start PPSSPP for example)
-- Dump the internal flash and find out if modifications are possible

 # Technical information